flatline-84/product_security_challenge/README.md

     * no session fixation
 4. Input
     * all input is sanitized coming in and jinja templates encode on the way out
     * CSRF tokens on all forms
+5. SSL
+    * SSL certificate added for encrypted comms (check versions?)

 <hr>